alexpdp7/alexpdp7/hardware/about_headphones.md

 My major doubt is if other Shokz headphones without a boom mic work well for calls.
 The OpenComm are more expensive than models without boom mic.

+Update: I lost the Shokz and got a MONODEAL MD08 PRO instead, which cost about half.
+They are fine too.

 ## Mpow Air 2.4G